dotnet/samples/msbuild/custom-task-code-generation/README.md

 Then, the details are really not important for our purpose.
 You can copy from the source code and improve if you like.

 :shipit:Food for thought.
 We are generating C# code during build process as example.The task is like any other C# class, you could do whatever you want.
-For example, sending an email, generating change log, reading github repository.
+For example, sending an email, generating change log, reading a GitHub repository.
 This is the power of MSBuild custom tasks.

 ### Step 3, Change the AppSettingStronglyTyped.csproj